nazariikolesnikov/nazariikolesnikov/README.md

 Frontend (Will avaluiable soon) / Backend (Will avaluiable soon) / Project (Will avaluiable soon)<br /><br />

+### Online store for women's and men's wallets "Leathercraft Makarets"

+Since 2024, we have been creating not just accessories, but items with soul.
+Leathercraft Makarets is a workshop where exclusive women’s and men’s wallets made from the highest-quality genuine leather are crafted.
+Every stitch, every hardware detail, and the texture of the leather are selected with impeccable attention to detail.
+Our wallets are designed for those who appreciate true craftsmanship, durability, and timeless elegance.
+Experience the luxury of natural materials every day.

+Technologies: Next.js, Express.js, TypeScript, React.js, Node.js, Jest, PostgresSQL, PrismaORM, Docker, Postman API, Swagger, Vercel.

+Project: (Will avaluiable soon) / Frontend: (Will avaluiable soon) / Backend (Will avaluiable soon)

 ### Digital collaboration for agribusiness "Grassy"